USADA Statement

 test history and results

-The United States Anti-Doping Agency (USADA) performed 6,890 domestic doping control tests during 2003, USADA Chief Executive Officer Terry Madden announced Tuesday.
+The United States Anti-Doping Agency (USADA) performed 2,459 doping control tests during the second quarter of 2003, USADA Chief Executive Officer Terry Madden announced Thursday.
+The 2,459 doping control tests cover 43 sports.